SimeonGbenoba/simeongbenoba/README.md

 ### Hi, I'm Simeon👋

 - 🔭 I’m currently working on Building websites and designs of Mobile Apps
-- 🌱 I’m currently learning more of Javascript, Nodejs, Design of Mobile Prototypes and Data Analysis using Excel
+- 🌱 I’m currently learning more of Javascript, Reactjs, Design of Mobile Prototypes.
 - 👯 I’m looking to collaborate on youtube
 - 🤔 I’m looking for help with projects and jobs.
 - 💬 Ask me about Html and Css